 Pakistan Railways SP/S 3157 is a 4-4-0 model locomotive with a 5'6'' (1.68 metre) gauge.
-Originally running on steam, it was later converted to be oil-fired.
+Originally running on coal, it was later converted to be oil-fired.
 Built in 1911 at the Vulcan foundry in Newton-le-Willows, it was exported across the then British Empire to the North Western Railway of India, where it pulled express mail trains until 1947, the year of Partition.
 After Partition, it became part of Pakistan Railways where it ran until 1982.

 Little is known about SP/S 3157’s 7,000-mile journey to India and its life there.
 After a boiler change in 1931, engineers began stamping the distance it had travelled between services on a plate so we do know that by 1980 it had travelled a total of 2,450,476 kilometres (approximately 1,522,655 miles).
 We also know that the locomotive's work was centred in one of the most turbulent areas during Partition, northwest India.

 For more on this locomotive’s commission, production, journey and eventual return to the Science and Industry Museum, read our two-part blog post by Archivist Jan Shearsmith.

 We haven't been able to find any record of SP/S 3157’s work during the Partition migration, but trains played a significant role in the movement of over 12 million people across the country.
 Whole families and populations, forced from their homes, were crowded on to trains sending them to the newly formed, predominantly Muslim Pakistan or to primarily Hindu India.

 Mass strikes also choked the network, making journeys even harder.
 Trains were also witness to some of the many atrocities by all sides that led to the death of more than a million people.